JdHondt/gcm/README.md

 1. **Mimicking an Existing Dataset**: If you have a dataset and you want to generate more data with the same correlation structure.
 2. **Creating a Dataset with a Specific Correlation Structure**: If you want to generate a dataset that has a correlation matrix you define.

+### Parameters

+The `GCM` class constructor accepts the following parameter:

+* `preserve_stats` (bool, default=True): Whether to preserve the mean and standard deviation of the original data in the generated samples.
+When `True`, the synthetic data will have the same mean and standard deviation as the source data for each feature.
+When `False`, the generated data will be standardized (mean=0, std=1).

 ### Example 1: Mimicking an Existing Dataset

 ```python